Confusion often arises about how the Italian rules on tax residence

 The concept of tax residence, is, although linked, through the statutory test of tax residence, is not the same as civil law residence.
 By civil law residence we mean the simple fact of being registered with the register of the resident population (Anagrafe).

-Being registered for more than 183 days in any tax year will mean that you presumed to be Italian tax resident for that year.
+Being registered for more than 183 days in any tax year will mean that you are presumed to be Italian tax resident for that year.

 Obligation to Register As Resident with the Anagrafe